abranjith/tldr-news-agent/README.md

 ## ✨ Features

-- **News Search**: Uses search engine (option between duckduckgo and google) to fetch current news on the provided topics
+- **News Search**: Uses underlying search engine to fetch current news on the provided topics (defaults to "top news stores")

-- **Flexible LLM Support**: Choose from multiple AI providers:
+- **Flexible LLM Support**: Choose from multiple AI (LLM) providers:
   - Ollama (Local models)
+  - Google (Gemini)
-  - OpenAI (GPT-4, GPT-3.5)
+  - OpenAI
-  - Anthropic (Claude)
+  - Anthropic (Claude) etc.
-  - etc.

 - **Smart Summarization**: Uses AI to create:
+  - Summarizes news on given queries and generates structured markdown report
   - Focus on readability
   - Source attribution

-- **Configurable Output**:
-  - Structured markdown reports
-  - Custom file naming
-  - Individual agent summaries

 ## Sample reports

+*Note* - This is for reference only

 ### Rendered to terminal